-Shatta Wale is such a household name in Ghana that even toddlers who are a bit exposed could nod to the wave-making name.
-Almost everyone already knows him to be the popular and controversial Ghanaian reggae-dance hall musician who proclaimed himself Ghana’s Dancehall King, especially with the release of his hit song, ‘Dancehall King’.
+Shatta Wale is such a household name in Ghana that even toddlers know a thing or two about him.
+Almost everyone knows him to be the popular and controversial reggae-dancehall musician who proclaimed himself Ghana’s Dancehall King with the release of his hit song, ‘Dancehall King’.

-However, I bet there are numerous other things about this popular musician which you never knew and would love to know.
-Read on to know a lot more interesting things about Shatta Wale, the Dancehall King of Ghana.
-Enjoy your reading!
+But then, it’s possible there are a handful of things about this popular musician which most people are not aware of.
+Read on to learn more about Shatta Wale, the Dancehall King of Ghana.

 Early Years of Shatta Wale

-Music was flowing in his blood way back in his teenage years.
-This could exactly be the reason why he was the drummer during his days in the college.
-His father was also instrumental to what he is today as he gave him full support.
-According to him, he recorded a song during his school days and showed to his father who confirmed it was good but being brought up in a family that valued education, he insisted he completed his education first.
+Music was flowing in his blood way back in his teenage years, he was a drummer during his days in the college.
+His father encouraged his dream to become a musician as he gave him full support.
+According to Wale, he recorded a song during his school days and showed his father who confirmed it was good.
+But being brought up in a family that valued education, his dad insisted he complete his education first.
 It was during this period that he decided to make music a lifetime career after school.

 Music Career – From Doggy to Bandana

-Shatta Wale changed his name from “Doggy” to “Bandana” after senior high school.
-Sometime ago, Shatta Wale revealed in an interview what led to this change of name.
+Shatta Wale changed his name from Doggy to Bandana after senior high school.
+He once revealed in an interview what led to the change of name.

 From Bandana to Shatta Wale